Subject9x/herc-works-mdk/ES2Excavator/readme.txt

 		+ Razor, Spider, Skimmer are not support YET, these don't confirm to the 216-size herc data file that other hercs do.

 	+ after making your edits, feed the JSON file back into the cmd line.
-		+ This will generate a corresponding .DAT file that has your new changes.
+		+ This will generate a corresponding Game File that has your new changes.
 		+ place new file in <es2 root>/GAM/
 			+ run ES2.exe